Christi Ferrer

 Rosemary Guzman

 Rosemary Guzman was born and raised in the Bronx, New York.
-Rosemary graduated from University at Buffalo (Go Bulls!) in May 2022 with a bachelor of arts in Sociology and a minor in Counseling.
-During her time at UB, Rosemary was a member of the Executive Board, Latin American Student Association, where she advocated for Latinx students’ social injustices on campus.
-She as well worked as a Resident Advisor that not only created a safe and inclusive environment for her residents but was as well a mentor for the BIPOC students within the residence dorms.
+Rosemary graduated from the University at Buffalo (Go Bulls!) in May 2022 with a bachelor of arts in Sociology and a minor in Counseling.
+During her time at UB, Rosemary was a member of the Executive Board, and Latin American Student Association, where she advocated for Latinx students’ social injustices on campus.
+She also worked as a Resident Advisor who not only created a safe and inclusive environment for her residents but was also a mentor for the BIPOC students within the residence dorms.
 These roles inspired Rosemary to want to be a guide for first-generation students and help them succeed which led Rosemary to her current role in New Settlement, Success Counselor.
 In her spare time, Rosemary likes to drink coffee with a good old book!